pingidentity/scim2/README.md

 common ground.

 ## Advantages of the UnboundID SCIM 2 SDK
-The UnboundID SCIM 2 SDK provides many strong benefits for applications that need support for SCIM 2.0:
+The UnboundID SCIM 2 SDK provides many strong benefits for applications that need to communicate with SCIM 2.0 clients or servers:

 * Full support for the SCIM 2.0 protocol as defined by the latest specification.
 This includes support for PATCH operations, filter processing, bulk operations, and cursor-based pagination.